Benno-K/PublicScripts/README.md

 parameters as of you would
 do with grep.

+## crondtab
+Easily edit or list files in
+/etc/cron.d which usually
+come with some software that
+needs to run frequently, e.
+g. can be used for the
+**diskusage** script.

 ## extip
 Script to determine the external IP address of your FRITZ!box, which is your hosts IP as well in most cases